padiketeku/EnvMonMod/EMM-Prac-6-Croc-Biomass-Modelling.md

 Pixels have been flagged as change detection (flooded).
 However, the accuracy can be minimised if perennial water pixels are not removed.
 The Digital Earth Australia's Water Observation Statistics data would be used.
 This is a Landsat product that classifies a pixel as 'wet', 'dry' or 'invalid' and provides the basic statistics about the classes.
 Read more about this data [here](https://knowledge.dea.ga.gov.au/data/product/dea-water-observations-statistics-landsat/)  and also in [EE](https://developers.google.com/earth-engine/datasets/catalog/projects_geoscience-aus-cat_assets_ga_ls_wo_fq_cyear_3)

 To get this data, type "Australia" into the search bar and under **RASTERS** click **more >>**.
-Scroll through the result to find "DEA Water Observations Statistics 3.1.6".
-Click the name for window that provides description on the data.
-Copy the Collection Snippet to programmatically lood this data into the Code Editor.
+Scroll through the results to find "DEA Water Observations Statistics 3.1.6".
+Click the name and a window that provides description on the data may pop up.
+Copy the **Collection Snippet** to programmatically load this data into the Code Editor.

 Get the data into the Code Editor, programmatically.